bob-collective/demo-meta-transactions-transfer/README.md

 1. Fund your account with Sepolia ETH from the [Sepolia testnet faucet](https://faucetlink.to/sepolia).
 2. Transfer Sepolia ETH to BOB using [Superbridge](https://puff-bob-jznbxtoq7h.testnets.superbridge.app/).

+#### Other supported tokens

+1. This can be done by using the faucet button in the UI.

 ### Starting the project

 1. Run `pnpm run dev`